gogacatalin2001/dsa-2021-g3/30413/Bogdan Emilian Sandu/Lab03/README.md

-# Lab X
+# Lab 3

-> Edit this file and describe in a few words what you've done in this lab.
+> Learned about double linked lists and array form of a list.
+> Managed to solve the mandatory assignment and also found a couple of mistakes in some snippets of code presented in the lab.